nicm42/100-days-of-code-v2/log4.md

 **Day 14: 6th August 2021**
 I realised I needed to do some hover states for the buttons - focus was provided by the browser and actually is really visible in both Firefox and Chrome, for once.
 So I did the hover states.
 And changed the images to be inline svg so I could change the fill colour.
 Then I added some radio buttons and script to change the text direction to test the logical properties and it worked!
 Everything was mirrored.
 I just need to make them into a toggle and then it's just a case of finishing off the layout to get it looking closer to the design.

+**Day 15: 7th August 2021**
+Forgot to fill this in!
+Today I did a Java tutorial.
+I was a bit put off at the start by putting everything in classed and all the public static void stuff.
+But once you've done those bits, you don't have to worry about it if everything is in main.
+Which it probably wouldn't be normally, but when doing a beginner's tutorial it's fine.
+I found one for making a text adventure game, which I really enjoyed - it was fun to play and easy to see how it all worked.

+**Day 16: 9th August 2021**
+I did the styling on the radio buttons.
+Everytime they were in RTL they confused me, but putting the label below the buttons really helped with that.
+Now I just need to refine the CSS so it's closer to the design and test it on all the browsers.